Man Suang: Release

 Man Suang had its theatrical release on August 24, 2023, across Thailand.
 Be On Cloud confirmed subsequent releases in Laos, Vietnam, Cambodia, and several other countries.
 The film was released on Netflix on February 29, 2024.

 Reception

 The film received mostly positive reviews.
-Man Suang set the record for the highest grossing advance ticket sales in the Thai movie industry in the two prior decades – namely 11 millions –, and the highest grossing Thai film of 2023.
+Man Suang set the record for the highest grossing advance ticket sales in the Thai movie industry in the two prior decades – 11 million baht – and the highest grossing Thai film of 2023.

 Somkiat Soithong of Spacebar Th called it "the dark horse movie of 2023", noting that it was a "novelty for period movies in Thailand.
 In addition, creating a complete set of elements helps to deliver beautiful, realistic images. as well as presenting foreign cultures that had influences in that era to present as well. [...]
 It can be said that this is one of the best Thai movies in 2023, so it would not be exaggerated."

 Pita Limcharoenrat praised the artistic merit of the film, saying, "culture is meant to be released.
 They are not meant to be oppressed."